aaxelb/osf.io/mourningwail/README.md

 may also observe data other ways

 ### `mourningwail.management.commands`
-`fake_reports`: for filling a local database with random data `daily_reporters_go`: calls `mourningwail.tasks.daily_reporters_go`
+`fake_reports`: for filling a local instance with random data `daily_reporters_go`: calls `mourningwail.tasks.daily_reporters_go`

 ### `mourningwail.tasks`